Fix Ecom Cart-Abandonment Issues Before Retargeting Your Customers

 Shipping price may discourage users from completing the checkout process and could drop off.
 Some users find the cost of shipping an item so expensive—or the time it takes to ship and deliver so inconvenient—that they abandon their cart and decide to buy elsewhere.

-Solution: Offer multiple shipping price options.
+Solution: Offer multiple shipping price options and clarify the shipping times.
 Ecom store owners need to offer users choices:

 - If they want the item delivered quickly, they can choose priority shipping.
 It costs a little more than other shipping methods, but the higher price makes sense to customers because the speed of delivery adds value.